canopas/bite-space/README.md

 ## Credits

 Bite Space is owned and maintained by the [Canopas team](https://canopas.com/).
-You can reach out to them on Github at [canopas](https://github.com/canopas) for questions or need support.
+You can reach out to them on GitHub at [canopas](https://github.com/canopas) for questions or need support.
 You can follow them on Twitter at [@canopassoftware](https://twitter.com/canopassoftware) for more updates.
 If you are interested in building web apps or designing products, please let us know.
 We'd love to hear from you!

 <a href="https://canopas.com/contact" target="_blank"><img src="./media/cta_button.png" width="300" /></a>